-If you’d like more information about how the morning-after pill works, how you will feel after taking it, and what risks are associated with it, the Care Staff at Care Net Pregnancy Center is available to answer your questions.
+If you’d like more information about how the morning-after pill works, how you will feel after taking it, and what risks are associated with it, the staff at Care Net Pregnancy Center are available to answer your questions.

-Our Care Staff can answer your questions and help you decide what to do next.
+Our staff can answer your questions and help you decide what to do next.
 Make an appointment now to discuss these and other questions that you may have.

 What If I Am Pregnant?

 The morning-after pill cannot be used more than 72 hours after unprotected sex.
 It is not the same medication that is in the abortion pill.
-If you suspect that you are pregnant, why not make an appointment for a medical-quality pregnancy test, so you can be sure before taking the Morning-After Pill.
+If you suspect that you are pregnant, why not make an appointment for a medical-quality pregnancy test, so you can explore your options.

 - Winikoff, Beverly, MD, MPH; Dzuba, Ilana G., MHS; Chong, Erica, MPH; Goldberg, Alisa B., MD, MPH; Lichtenberg, E. Steve, MD, MPH; Ball, Carol, MD; Dean, Gillian, MD, MPH; Sacks, Daniel, MD; Crowden, William A., BA; Swica, Yael, MD, MPH Extending Outpatient Medical Abortion Services Through 70 Days of Gestational Age, Obstetrics & Gynecology: November 2012 – Volume 120 – Issue 5 – p 1070-1076 doi:http://10.1097/AOG.0b013e31826c315f